raycast/extensions/extensions/manga-calendar/README.md

 ### Features

-1. **Latest Publication:** With a simple command, you can instantly access a curated list of this month's publications.
-Say goodbye to the hassle of searching the web or typing names into search engines.
+- ~**Latest Publication\*:** With a simple command, you can instantly access a curated list of this month's publications.
+Say goodbye to the hassle of searching the web or typing names into search engines.~

-2. **Browse Publications:** Use this command to effortlessly browse through an extensive catalog of collections published in Mexico.
+- **Browse Publications:** Use this command to effortlessly browse through an extensive catalog of collections (comics and mangas) published in Mexico.
 Whether you're a seasoned fan or a newcomer, you'll find something captivating to explore.

+**Latest Publication** command was temporarily removed.
+Due to errors on the website where the data is retrieved from.
+I hope to bring it back soon.

 ### Disclaimer